What can we do when harm comes from a child's unsafe behavior happening right within our own home?

 A list of additional books with suggested conversations addressing needed skills and solutions to common triggers can be found here.
 If you need or want help implementing these and more suggestions there are offerings to help you to keep yourself, your child, their siblings and others safe during this process.

-Raising Nonviolent Children, a module in the Mama Bear PREPARED online course, offers moms information, tools and support to keep safe and replace concerning and unsafe behaviors with healthy and effective communication.
+Raising Nonviolent Children, a Mama Bear PREPARED online course, especially when used along with the Mama Bear Membership, offers moms information, tools and support to keep safe and replace concerning and unsafe behaviors with healthy and effective communication.
 Be empowered with all that's in your control in helping your child be and do better.

 Some ADDITIONAL RESOURCES that may be helpful include...